byterubpay/byterub-site/_posts/2019-10-18-subaddress-janus.md

 ---

-Dear participants of the Monero ecosystem,
+Dear participants of the ByteRub ecosystem,

 After some new limitations of subaddresses were found, this post should help clarify the use-cases of subaddresses and the privacy protections that they provide.
-Monero added subaddresses to its software to allow simpler OpSec management.
+ByteRub added subaddresses to its software to allow simpler OpSec management.
 For many users, subaddresses are a more elegant way to receive transactions than integrated addresses or main addresses.
 However, subaddresses are not as robust as using entirely different seeds for each desired disparate identity.

 In summary, the below chart should help explain the relative privacy protections of different address behaviors.
 From a user experience perspective, subaddresses are far more user-friendly than using addresses from completely different seeds, while still providing a level of privacy protection that is sufficient for most use-cases.